I may have a free chequing account, in that I am not charged for the use of cheques on my bank account (even though I am charged

 For those who don’t understand my scratchings it is:

-- Use 150 cheques over a calendar year (approximately) (I even added an example cheque, hence the “Pay to you $2 box” it is supposed to be a real cheque).
+- Use 150 cheques over a calendar year (approximately) (I even added an example cheque, hence the “Pay to you $2 box” it is supposed to be an actual cheque).

 - Run out of cheques at the most inopportune time possible (hence the graphic of the screaming face)